The intelligence & security layer

 Zero Token Exposure

-Tokens are decrypted only at the instant they're needed—in memory, for the duration of the API call.
+Tokens are decrypted only at the instant they're needed, in memory, for the duration of the request.
 They're never logged, never cached, never written to disk unencrypted.

 Infrastructure Security